-For Zone 2 (the west coast of Florida), we can see, based on the CDF functions presented in Figure 3b), that the maximum number of power outages stabilize for peak wind speeds of 100 - 125 knots (51 - 64 m/s).
-This means that most people in this area are without power when the peak wind speed reaches approximately 100 - 125 knots.
-The same stabilizing trend can be seen for Zone 4, this is also supported by the CDF and convergence plots presented in Figure 3d) and Figure 4d).
-For the hurricanes making landfall in Zone 1 (the Gulf of Mexico) and in Zone 3 (the east coast of Florida), the peak wind speed and the number of power outages appear to have a more linear relationship.
-For Zone 1, however, there seems to be some stabilization after the peak wind speed reaches 150 knots (77 m/s).
-Figure 6 shows two hurricanes from Zone 1 with the same track but with different peak wind speeds.
-The hurricane presented in Figure 6a) has a peak wind speed of 170 knots (88m/s) and an estimated number of power outages of 10.9 million.
-Figure 6b) shows the same hurricane track, but with a peak wind speed of 150 knots (77 m/s).
+For zone 2 (the west coast of Florida), we can see, based on the CDF functions presented in Fig. 3(b), that the maximum number of power outages stabilizes for peak wind speeds of 100-125 knots (51-64 m/s).
+This means that most people in this area are without power when the peak wind speed reaches approximately 100-125 knots.
+The same stabilizing trend can be seen for zone 4; this is also supported by the CDF and convergence plots presented in Fig. 3(d) and Fig. 4(d).
+For the hurricanes making landfall in zone 1 (the Gulf of Mexico) and in zone 3 (the east coast of Florida), the peak wind speed and the number of power outages appear to have a more linear relationship.
+For zone 1, however, there seems to be some stabilization after the peak wind speed reaches 150 knots (77 m/s).
+Fig. 6 shows the two hurricanes from zone 1 with the same track but with different peak wind speeds.
+The hurricane presented in Fig. 6(a) has a peak wind speed of 170 knots (88 m/s) and an estimated number of power outages of 10.9 million.
+Fig. 6(b) shows the same hurricane track, but with a peak wind speed of 150 knots (77 m/s).
 The related number of power outages is 10.5 million, which is not very different from the predicted number of outages related to the same track but with an increased wind speed (170 knots).
-The hurricane tracks related to the highest number of power outages in Zone 3 (generated by step 1) can be seen in Appendix A.
+The hurricane tracks related to the highest number of power outages in zone 3 (generated by process 1) can be seen in Appendix A.

-The highest numbers of power outages are, not surprisingly, related to the strongest peak wind speeds, and occur in the highest populated areas (Zone 4).
-Figure 7a) shows the hurricane scenario with the largest number of power outages, 54 million.
-This hurricane scenario has a peak wind speed of 170 knots (88 m/s) and occurs in Zone 4 (the East Coast of the US north of Florida).
-When the peak wind speed of the hurricane presented in Figure 7b), is reduced to 150 knots (77 m/s), the related number of power outages is 3 million less than that of the hurricane presented in Figure 7a).
-The gradient range from red to light yellow, indicates the gradual decrease from a high to low fraction of power outages.
-Red illustrates that approximately 100 % of the population has lost power.
+The highest numbers of power outages are, not surprisingly, related to the strongest peak wind speeds, and occur in the highest populated areas (zone 4).
+Fig. 7(a) shows the hurricane scenario with the largest number of power outages, 54 million.
+This hurricane scenario has a peak wind speed of 170 knots (88 m/s) and occurs in zone 4 (the East Coast of the United States north of Florida).
+When the peak wind speed of the hurricane presented in Fig. 7(b) is reduced to 150 knots (77 m/s), the related number of power outages is 3 million less than that of the hurricane presented in Fig. 7(a).
+The gradient range from red to light yellow indicates the gradual decrease from a high to low fraction of power outages.
+Red illustrates that approximately 100% of the population has lost power.